OctopusDeploy/blog/blog/2023-09/branch-deployments-without-automation/index.md

 - Much slower software delivery - bad for bug or vulnerability fixing and delivering new features
 - A higher risk of technical problems - bad for customer relations

-And in this scenario, where updates can impact your frontline colleagues and your company's customers, you can't really afford either.
+And in this scenario, where updates can impact your frontline colleagues and your organization's customers, you can't really afford either.

 Thankfully, deployment automation *does* exist.
 But not all deployment tools handle tenanted deployments as well as Octopus does.